awsdocs/amazon-dynamodb-developer-guide/doc_source/GettingStarted.Python.03.md

    The conditional request failed

-   The program fails because the rating for this particular move is greater than 5\.
+   The program fails because the rating for this particular movie is greater than 5\.

 1. Modify the program to remove the condition in `table.delete_item`\.